 With fierce competition for the same jobs these days, it’s very easy to get swept up in the mindset of “I’ll travel later”, not wanting to leave a gap in your resume.

 It’s long been thought that a large gap in your resume will mean being treated unfavorably by a prospective employer – especially if your explanation for the gap is “I was traveling the world”.

 Though here’s some news – travel may actually boost your employability.
 As long as you can explain the benefits of your travel experience to a potential employer it could actually help your resume stand out, and improve your chances of being shortlisted for an interview.

 But travel isn’t as novel as it used to be, so how can you properly market your time abroad to make your skills and experiences look good?

+You can use professional cv services, or you can put together your own based on these tips.
 Screenshot of my actual personal resume, after traveling for 7 years, is at the end of the post.

 5 Ways to Make Travel Look Good on Your Resume

 For travel to look good on your resume, your experiences and skills should have a direct relationship with the position you’re applying for.
 It needs to be relevant to the job.

 Sit down with the job criteria, and identify which skills could be matched with the experiences you’ve gained abroad.